Trotton – St George

 The church was originally divided by a screen and rood-beam, but only the corbels for the latter remain so the interior lacks a focus.
 The roof, which is mainly original, is divided into six bays, though the walls have only four.
 The undersides of the tiebeams are moulded and each supports braces that curve upwards from near the junction with the walls, an unusual form of construction.
 The side-windows have two trefoiled lights, simply moulded heads of the rere-arches and quatrefoiled heads, with a shallow external buttress between each.
 A south doorway is also wave-moulded, and there are a plain north doorway (blocked) and a priest’s doorway by the south east corner.
 Also to the south is a square-headed lowside with an ancient iron grille, though the wooden shutter is modern.
 The Sharpe Collection drawing (1804) shows the east window with three trefoiled lights as today, but it has been renewed and the curious cusped circle in the head is unconvincing.
 Unfortunately, the Burrell Collection drawing (1784) is unclear.

 A south porch was added in the C17, with a four-centred head, roughly carved spandrels and a thin square hoodmould.
 The lowside was re-opened at the only recorded restoration, that of 1903-04 by P M Johnston (CDG 116 (1903) p93).
 He also repaired the roof, particularly over the chancel.
-However, £500 had been spent by 1875 (PP 125) and the east window in particular contains anonymous glass that dates from the 1860s at the latest, so it is unlikely to be connected to Johnston’s work.
+However, £500 had been spent by 1875 (PP 125) and the east window in particular contains anonymous glass no later than the 1860s, so it is unlikely to be connected to Johnston’s work.

 Fittings and monuments